-- (a) This [act] does not apply to a child's privately retained attorney or other representative who has not been appointed by the court in the abuse and neglect or custody proceeding. - 18 (b) This [act] does not diminish children's rights, standing, or party status under 19 law other than this [act]. - (c) Neither the child nor the child's representative, whether or not appointed by court, may waive the child's right to representation under this [act].
+- (a) This [act] does not apply to privately retained attorneys who have not been appointed by the court. - (b) This [act] does not diminish children's rights, standing, or party status under law other than this [act].

 The Act does not govern privately-retained counsel for children since in some jurisdictions a child or parent remains free to independently hire a lawyer to represent the child.
 While it is hoped that privately-retained counsel will adhere voluntarily to the standards in the Act, the Act by its own force applies only to court-appointed lawyers and court advisors.
 Nevertheless, a lawyer who is initially privately retained may thereafter seek an appointment.
 Once such a formal appointment occurs, the Act applies.
-Similarly, if a child in an abuse and neglect or custody proceeding already has a lay representative through appointment from another court, that representative is not bound by this Act until he or she is appointed for purposes of the instant proceeding.
 It should be noted that a representative may be court-appointed without receiving compensation from the court or other government sources.